 Lutron MA-T51MN-WH Single-Location Instructions

-Installation of the New Fan and Light Switches
+Installation of the New Light and Bath Ventilation Fan Timer Switch

 Connect the New Switches